turi-code/userguide/recommender/introduction.md

 is stochastic gradient descent, and the recommender model used is the [RankingFactorizationModel](https://dato.com/products/create/docs/generated/graphlab.recommender.ranking_factorization_model.RankingFactorizationModel.html), which balances rating prediction with a ranking objective.
-The default `create()` function does not allow changes to the default parameters of a specefic model, but it is just as easy to build a specific recommender with your own parameters using the appropriate model-specific `create()` function.
+The default `create()` function does not allow changes to the default parameters of a specific model, but it is just as easy to build a recommender with your own parameters using the appropriate model-specific `create()` function.